branyang02/brandonyang/src/assets/notes/ode.md

 ```

-We can see that all initial conditions will converge to the carrying capacity $k$.
+We can see that all initial conditions will converge to the carrying capacity $k$, which is our equilibrium solution.
 We can also take the limit as $t \to \infty$:

 $$
 \begin{align}